10 Simple Tips for Hiking in the Snow in the Winter

 And be sure to check out our list of these easy and safe winter hikes in Colorado.

 Winter weather is always changing, especially in a state like Colorado, so it can be tough to accurately predict the weather.

 Before going for a winter hike it’s important to know what the conditions will be like.

 If snow is in the weather forecast, you should expect reduced visibility and shorter daylight hours.
 The trails may become more difficult to walk on as the snow makes them uneven or icy.

 Always check the weather conditions before hiking in the snow.
 This will give you the best idea of what to wear, what to pack, and what to expect while outdoors.

 Always have a flashlight or headlamp and a paper map with you so you can find your way even if you lose the path or have less visibility.

 2. Dress in layers

 One of the things that sets apart a novice hiker from an experienced one is how they dress.
-Hiking in the snow requires wearing the right kind of layers and dress warm, but not too warm.
+Hiking in the snow requires wearing not just extra layers but the right kind of layers that are warm but not too warm.